kmartinet/ssarp/README.md

 Speciation- Area Relationships Using Web Databases.” _bioRxiv_. doi:10.1101/2024.12.31.630948

+## Extending Your SAR Analysees

+If you want a deeper exploration of SAR models once you've completed your analyses with `ssarp`, the `ssarp::get_richness()` function can create a species richness dataframe for use in the [ars R package](https://txm676.github.io/sars/articles/sars-r-package.html).
+The `sars` package allows users to fit a wide variety of SAR models that `ssarp` does not create.

 ## Example: Creating a Species-Area Relationship

 A species-area relationship (SAR) visualizes the relationship between